Hydraulics 101: If A 100-Year Rainfall Doesn’t Always Cause a 100-Year Flood – Then What Does?

 If you would like to understand more about how flood maps are updated, please read our Flood Map Changes blog.

 It is always best to take precautions whether you are in a mapped flood zone or not.
-For more information on flood insurance visit https://www.floodsmart.gov/ or contact your insurance agent.
+Click here for more information on flood or contact an insurance agent.

 100-year flood — Typically a riverine flood level that is based on the peak hydraulic level a watercourse reaches during a 100-year rainfall.